JerGor905/P5080---Project-Pitch-Portfolio/README.md

 # How to run (recommendation)
-I use the "Live Server" extension in VSCode to run Please change the '\\'s in sketch.js to '/' if you are using Mac
+I use the "Live Server" extension in VSCode to run Please change the double back slashes (\\) in sketch.js into forward slashes (/) if you are using Mac